 - Download and install the VPN software.
 Several different versions will be available, so make sure you install the right one for your device.

 - Connect to a server in a country that doesn’t block Skype.
+If you connect to a server in the US, you will gain a US IP address and be able to bypass Skypes restrictions.

 - Wait until you’re connected.
 Now, download Skype.
 Once it’s installed, you should be able to make and receive calls without any problems.